 Open Space Vegetation Management Task Force

 Shortly after the adoption of the Town's Vegetation Management Strategy and Guidelines, City Council formed an Open Space Management Task Force.
 The Task Force was formed in August 2008 and was comprised of Hillsborough residents, key Hillsborough employees, and Central County Fire Department representatives; was chaired by Mayor Kitty Mullooly; and received technical assistance from the Town's consulting biologist Loran May of May and Associates, Inc. Task Force members were selected based upon their expertise in various pertinent disciplines such as wild land biology, urban planning, fire prevention, architecture, and construction.
 The Task Force was charged with considering and prioritizing 22 open space management priorities within the Town-owned open space areas.
-The Task Force met 3 times during the Fall of 2008 and, through a deliberative process, developed a prioritized list of 6 open space management project recommendations to City Council.
+The Task Force met 3 times during the Fall of 2008 and, through a deliberative process, developed a prioritized list of 6 open space management project recommendations (PDF) to City Council.
 Foremost among these recommendations was to reduce the risk of wildfire in Town-owned open space areas.

 The Task Force's open space recommendations were considered by City Council during a public hearing in February 2009.
 City Council approved the Task Force recommendations and the consideration of projects as funds allowed and through a public hearing process.